crabzilla/crabzilla/README.md

 ## Example

 I'm still working on a full Vertx demo.
-Anyway, there is an [Micronaut example](https://github.com/rodolfodpk/demo5)
+Anyway, there is a [Micronaut example](https://github.com/rodolfodpk/demo5)